nickjj/simon/README.md

 The game can be played by visiting this [repo's github page](http://nickjj.github.com/simon).

-## Features added to the original game
+## Features

+- Everything you would expect from the standard simon game.
 - 6 colors instead of 4.
 - The game speed increases after each round.
 - Shuffle, rotate and distract modes have been added to the game.